Michael Power (athlete): Post College

 In 2000, Power won the National 5000m open championship and was selected to compete in the 2000 Olympics.
 He finished 13th in Heat 1 and finished 28th overall.
 After the Olympics, he lived on the Mornington Peninsula in the state of Victoria while competing for Nike on the international track & field circuit.

 He lived in Athens briefly before the 2004 Athens Olympics.
 Afterward moved to Barcelona Spain and worked in the city.
 He owned and coached a marathon training group.

 Mike Power coached at University of Memphis middle and distance running track and cross country for a few years after moving from Spain.

-Power currently (2021) works as a Bentonville High School teacher/coach in Arkansas.
-His Bentonville teams have excelled, winning the past four state cross country championships.
-Power hopes of reaching eight state championships in a row.
-As of right now, they are in year five of trying to reach that goal.
-Bentonville has been an absolute powerhouse in cross country ever since he has arrived at Bentonville High School.
+From 2021, Power worked as a Bentonville High School teacher/coach in Arkansas.

 Power and his wife Jennifer, a former Arkansas volleyball player, were featured in a season 4 episode of the HGTV series Fixer to Fabulous, in which the hosts (and personal friends) Dave and Jenny Marrs renovated their northwest Arkansas home.